EDCD/EDMarketConnector/Contributing.md

 * `stable` - The HEAD of this Branch should always point to the code that was used in the last released stable version.

-* `beta` - If we run any pre-release betas *with actual builds released, not just a branch to be run from source*, then the HEAD of this Branch should always point to the code that was used in the last beta version.
+* `beta` - If we run any pre-release betas *with actual builds released, not just a branch to be run from source*, then the HEAD of this Branch should always point to the code that was used in the last beta version. *This means that if there hasn't yet been a new beta version this could be far behind all of: main, develop, stable.*

 * `develop` - This is the branch where all current development is integrated.
 No commits should be made directly to this as the work should be done in a separate branch used in a Pull Request before being merged as part of